bhuiyanmobasshir94/NUS-Artificial-Intelligence-Training/README.md

 ### Artificial Intelligence for IT/ITES by ISS National University of Singapore

-Sessions, Workshop datasets and notebooks while training with National University of Singapore
+Sessions, Workshop datasets and notebooks while training with National University of Singapore powered by LICT and Ministry of ICT, Bangladesh.

 #### Resources: